Podcast Episodes

 My challenge to you this summer is to get in the pool, the lake, the ocean – whatever body of water you might encounter.
 Wear the darn swimsuit.
 Get in the water.
 Embrace life.

 There are a lot of cool swimsuit styles out there nowadays.
-Go online and, look at the options and order a few to see what you like, and send the rest back.
-That way, you can try them on in the comfort of your own home.
-You don’t have to wear a string bikini (unless you want to; more power to you).
+Go online and look a the options and order a few to see what you like, and send the rest back.
+That way you can try them on in the comfort of your own home.
+You don’t have to wear a string bikini (unless you want to, more power to you).
 Find something you like well enough to wear it.
 You don’t have to love the way your body looks to enjoy being in the water.

 DO: Normalize Cellulite, Sweating and Chafing